zxpradeep/flot/API.md

     setData(newdata), call draw(), and you're good to go.
 Note that for large datasets, almost all the time is consumed in draw() plotting the data so in this case don't bother.

+    setData requires array of series objects as parameter.
+Hence, if you want to change data points then pass parameter as [d] or [{data:d}].
+Where 'd' is array of data points.

  - setupGrid()